Director Spring 2016: Professor Alan Swensen, Associate Professor of German

 Students do not travel as a group either to or from Europe.
 Students make their own travel arrangements and will meet in Germany at the beginning of the group activities, at a time and place arranged by the director.

 Three orientation sessions in the fall prior to departure help to prepare students for their experience at a German university.
 Previous study group participants and one or more native German students in residence at Colgate will serve as resource persons for the new study group.

 For details of student expenses on this study group, please see Student Cost Estimate Sheets

 Calendar and Deadlines

 All students interested in applying should plan on attending one of the informational sessions.
-The deadline for applications to the spring 2015 Freiburg Study Group is Friday, November 8, 2013.
+The deadline for applications to the spring 2016 Freiburg Study Group is Friday, November 7, 2014.
 Applications are on the Colgate University Off-Campus Study/International Programs website and are submitted online.
 Only finalists in the selection process will be interviewed.
-Interviews will take place before fall exams and will be arranged by email.
-Student notification of selections will be completed during the week of December 17 – 21.
-Written confirmation of participation is due January 2, 2014.
+Interviews will take place before fall exams and will be arranged by e-mail.
+Student notification of selections will take place in late December 2014.

 Passports and Visas

-, recently returned Freiburg Study Group participants will present an informational meeting.
+.
+Recently returned Freiburg Study Group participants will be present at this informational meeting.

-For more information contact Claire Baldwin at email@example.com
+For more information contact Professor Alan Swensen at firstname.lastname@example.org

 Field Trip Information